boytm/mproxy/README.md

 3proxy can work as mode 1 and mode 2, but his threaded model cannot scale well.

+When possible, use splice to speed up HTTP CONNECT socket relay under mode 1,2.

 Based on a modified libevhtp library, the original version have some bugs when as HTTP client library.

 Why HTTP proxy instead of SOCKSs proxy?
 Because some client only support HTTP proxy, for example IE9 only support